 Stay in nearby Moab and check out all of the sites.
-There is an endless list of things to do in Moab including visiting Arches National Park, Canyonlands National Park, and Dead Horse Point State Park.
+There is an endless list of things to do in Moab including visiting Arches National Park in one day, Canyonlands National Park, and Dead Horse Point State Park.
 All of which offer up unbelievable opportunities to soak in the incredible desert views.

 4. Grand Teton National Park

 By Megan J. of Red Around the World

 Grand Teton National Park in winter is a magical experience.
 While the park is amazing in the summer, it’s even more amazing to see it (at least the parts that are open) blanketed in fresh snow.